enchilada-composer/strava-cli-fitness-tracker/README.md

 ## License

-MIT License - feel free to use this tool for personal or commercial
+MIT License - feel free to use this tool for personal or commercial purposes